noahlandis/WizardSupplyCo/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

-As soon as a user visits our website, they are greeted with the site's name and an eye-catching grid of products that we offer.
+As soon as a user visits our website, they are presented with the site's logo and a grid of products that we offer.
 To access the full range of features, users can log in or register by clicking an icon located at the top right of the header which provides users with login form.

-Once inside the website, users can browse our vast collection of products, which are presented in an intuitive grid format.
-They can easily add items to their shopping cart by clicking the Add to cart button.
+Once on the website, users can browse our products, which are presented in a grid format.
+They can add items to their shopping cart by clicking the 'Add To Cart' button.
 They can also adjust the quantity of each item by using the round buttons within the cart listing page.
 If a user decides they no longer need a particular item, they can simply click on the delete icon to remove it from the cart.

 Our search bar is located in the header that helps users find the exact product they're looking for.